eliranwong/UniqueBible/README.md

 export PATH=$PATH:$HOME/.local/bin<br>
 * permanent solution - add the following line at the end of file ".bashrc" in the home directory:<br>
 export PATH=$PATH:$HOME/.local/bin<br>
-[close and re-open the Linux terminal after saving the changes in file "~/.bashrc"]<br>
+[close and re-open the Linux terminal after saving the changes in file ".bashrc"]<br>
 6. Download the app in a zip file, enter in terminal:<br>
 cd ~<br>
 wget https://github.com/eliranwong/UniqueBible/archive/master.zip<br>